acceleratedscience/open-ad-toolkit/README.md

         pip install openad

-    If you are going to use the model services you will need to have an AWS CLI enabled on your machine and follow the below steps to check skypilot is enabled to deploy on aws on your machine:
+    If you are going to use the model services you will need to have an AWS CLI enabled on your machine and follow the below steps to check SkyPilot is enabled to deploy on aws on your machine:

         A. run `sky check`